ChristianRich/Firebase-API/README.md

 ## Build

 This command compiles the native ES6 code to ES5.
-Reason being, that I use features like `async/await` and `import` which is currently not supported in Node 10 LTS.
+Reason being, that I use features like `async/await` and `import` which is not fully supported in latest Node LTS.

-I do however understand, that later versions of Node may support these features natively and Babel compilation will no longer be required.

 ```
 npm run build